MaryColasanto/VBA-Challenge/README.md

 ## Bonus Assignment ##

 The bonus assignment asks for additional analysis of the data: greatest percent increase and decrease and greatest total volume.
 It also requests that we analyze the data for all three years provided.

+New columns headers for "Ticker", "Yearly Change", "Percent Change", "Total Stock Volume" were added.

 ### Greatest percent increase and decrease ###